reynico/virgencita/README.md

 - Uncompress and rename to `geo.mmdb`
 - Set your `FORECAST_API_KEY_1`.
 Create an account at [DarkSky](https://darksky.net/)
 - Set your `FORECAST_ANALYTICS_KEY` to have metrics at Google Analytics
-- Install the Python requirements python setup.py install
-- Install the Python requirements `pip3 install -r requirements.txt`
+- Install the Python requirements `make install`
 - Run with `python3 main.py`

 ### How to test locally